 The ever gracious producer and mixing engineer Tony Maserati and his crew, Tyler Scott, James Krausse and Miles Comaskey mixed tracks from Beyoncé's grammy nominated Album of The Year Lemonade including, "6 Inch," "Sand Castles" and "All Night".
 Also contributing to Beyoncé's Lemonade, Vance Powell brought his always excellent engineering to "Don't Hurt Yourself", featuring Jack White.

-Ziggy Marley's eponymous album was nominated for Best Raggae Album, with Justin Hergett, another member of Tony Maserati's Mirrorball Entertainment crew, engineering on "Weekend's Long" and "Heaven Can't Take It".
+Ziggy Marley's eponymous album was nominated for Best Raggae Album, with Justin Hergett, engineering; Justin is also a member of Tony Maserati's talented Mirrorball Entertainment crew.

 Producer and mix engineer Tom Elmhirst's body of work continued to grow with Adele's 25, nominated for Album of The Year and Record of The Year, and David Bowie's Blackstar, for Best Engineered Album, Non-Classical.
 The thoughtful Charles Moniz, known for his wonderful work with Bruno Mars, also engineered on Adele's 25.